Chart Color Schemes

 Boyne Island - Tannum Sands has a typical household mix, with a higher-than-average median household size

-Family households comprise 75.3% of all households, including 33.3% couples with children, 30.6% couples without children, and 10.5% single parent families.
+Family households account for 75.3% of all households, including 33.3% couples with children, 30.6% couples without children, and 10.5% single parent families.
 Non-family households constitute the remaining 24.7%, with lone person households at 22.7% and group households comprising 2.2%.
-The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.5.
+The median household size is 2.6 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households